Bunkai9448/digipet_PSP/README.md

 - Syscalls: The use of this plugin avoids dealing with the sce functions and force the console system set language.

-- Cheat4steps.txt (only as Proof of Concept).
+- Cheat4steps.txt  (guide with Proof Of Concept to make cheats for this or any other game).

-- FAQ & Bugs.md: (game FAQs & Bugs).
+- FAQ & Bugs.md (game FAQs & Bugs).

 - LICENSE (self-explanatory).